-How to Spot a Fake WebsiteThe Anti-Phishing Working Group reports that, in April 2014, 41,759 unique phishing sites were detected.
+How to Spot A Fake Website: Don't Get Phished:The Anti-Phishing Working Group reports that, in April 2014, 41,759 unique phishing sites were detected.
 This figure rose to 42,212 in June.
 Phishing is a serious issue, not just for email users.
 Phishing scripts can also be deployed on the web.
 This guide covers both simple and more advanced methods of spotting fake websites so that you can protect yourself from this growing threat.
 Google does its best to label phishing and malware sites, but a little extra knowledge will ensure you're on your guard at all times.

 Basic TipsWhen you visit a website, and you suspect that it's not for real, there are a few tell-tale signs that you should look for.

 Unusually low pricesRetailers do sometimes offer pretty big discounts, but they aren't likely to give their goods away.
 If you spot prices that are discounted by 50 percent or more, you should immediately be on your guard.
 Some sites do sell remnant space or overstocked items, but high-end or premium brand merchandise often still relies on a form of keystone pricing.
 This pricing model uses a vendor's price as the basis for determining a suggested retail price for consumers.
 Internet resalers and wholesalers will typically buy goods from a manufacturer, or another wholesaler.
 They'll then mark up the goods by anything from 100 to 300 percent.
 This is especially true in industries like jewelry and high-end fashion.
 So, it's unlikely that a $1,000 ring can be had for just 10% of that price.
 Good deals come along occasionally, but they are rare, and hard to find.
 Branded goods selling for less than outlet store prices should always be viewed with suspicion.